 Drawing trunk with more bark details:

 Experiment with different shapes of bark outline and pen strokes for texturing to see how it affects overall texture.
+Consult my workbook for more information.
 You can watch video demonstrations of drawing bark details on my YouTube channel here.

 Drawing a Ridged Bark: